-Simply put, people who lack a belief in all gods are atheists while those who believe in at least one god are theists.
+Simply put, people who do not hold a belief in any god are atheists while those who believe in at least one god are theists.
 It might be accurate to say that most people are atheists about all the gods except their own.
 Atheists go just one step further and add your god to the list of ones they don’t believe in.

 What is an agnostic?